PierAlbertoPierini/ChildCareManagementSystem/saltcorn/README.md

 Delete the sample data and users, change Admin email and password.

 Defaults:
 - Admin:    ccms@example.com    Password: 8a55w0rd
 - User:     user@example.com    Password: 8a55w0rd
+- User2:    user2@example.com   Passowrd: 8a55w0rd
+- Staff:    staff@example.com   Passowrd: 8a55w0rd

 Now, you can start to use CCMS application.